 The hourly minimum wage in Manitoba increased to $13.50 from $11.95 on October 1, 2022.
 Manitoba’s minimum wage increases on October 1 every year based on the province’s Consumer Price Index.

 Manitoba government announces more minimum wage increases for 2023

 On November 18, 2022, the Manitoba government announced a formal plan to increase the minimum wage over the next year to cope with inflation and rising costs in the province.
-Manitoba introduced the Minimum Wage Adjustment Act (now in its Second Reading stage), which would, if passed, raise the minimum hourly wage to $14.15 on April 1, 2023, as the second phase of a plan to further increase the minimum wage to $15.00 on October 1, 2023.
-An update will be provided when/if this Bill is passed and comes into force.
+On Dec 1, 2022, Manitoba passed the Minimum Wage Adjustment Act which will raise the minimum hourly wage to $14.15 on April 1, 2023.
+On October 1, 2023, the second phase of the plan will further increase the minimum wage to $15.00.

 What is minimum wage?